benrowe/dotnet-docker-bootstrap/README.md

 # Dockerised .net local dev

-Simple bootstrap project to run/build a .net project via docker
+Simple bootstrap project to run/build a .net project via docker.

+Locally runs a `donet watch run` command, mounts the current directory as a volume in docker and exposes port 800 to the host machine.

+Build produces a local docker image complete with application and dependencies required to run application.

 ## Todo